-- Develop and implement procedures for conducting non-destructive or destructive tests, examinations, and assessments for any special permit segment, without TVC^{60, 61} pipe material properties records, in accordance with this condition and either 49 CFR 192.607 or 192.105 for determining MAOP.
+- iii) TGP must maintain data integration as a composite of all applicable data elements in a comparable data viewer. - d) Pipe Properties Testing: If the pipe does not meet Condition 16(b), TGP must test the pipe in a special permit segment as follows: 60 - Develop and implement procedures for conducting non-destructive or destructive tests, examinations, and assessments for any special permit segment, without TVC^{61, 62} pipe material properties records, in accordance with this condition and either 49 CFR 192.607 or 192.105 for determining MAOP.
 Non-destructive or destructive tests, examinations, and assessments must be completed within 18 months of the grant of this special permit. - ii) TGP must test pipe in the special permit segment without TVC material properties and of different vintages as defined in Condition 13(d)(iv).
 Material tests must be conducted at two (2) excavation sites per mile with excavations spaced between 1,320 to 3,960 feet in each mile segment.
 If the special permit segment is less than 1/2 mile, only one (1) excavation site is required. - iii) TGP must perform a minimum of two (2) destructive or NDT methods at an excavation site.
-TGP must conduct NDT assessments using test procedures, calibration pipe of similar confirmed properties for equipment testing, and ball indention methodology, or an equivalent method.62 If NDT of pipe material properties show that the pipe wall thickness is not within API 5L specification tolerances, and the pipe grade is under the strength requirements of API 5L by 1,000 pounds per square inch (psi) or more, then TGP will confirm the yield strength of that individual pipe using destructive test methods or remove the special permit segment pipe.
-If ILI tools are used to verify the pipeline materials, TGP must submit an assessment procedure to the Director, PHMSA Southern Region, for a "no objection" letter prior to its usage.63 The Director, PHMSA Southern Region, must respond to TGP's submittal letter within 90 days.
-The Director, PHMSA Southern Region,
+TGP must conduct NDT assessments using test procedures, calibration pipe of similar confirmed properties for equipment testing, and ball indention methodology, or an equivalent method.63 If NDT of pipe material properties show that the pipe wall thickness is not within API 5L specification tolerances, and the pipe grade is under the strength requirements of API 5L by 1,000 pounds per square inch (psi) or more, then TGP will confirm the yield strength of that individual pipe using destructive test methods or remove the special permit segment pipe.
+If ILI tools are used to verify the pipeline materials, TGP